kovzol/realgeom/README.md

 # realgeom, a tool to solve problems in real geometry #
-This tool is a web service which forwards real geometry problems to certain computer algebra systems (CAS) by rewriting them, analyzing the result, and returning the answer to the user in readable format.
+This tool can solve some real geometry problems by using several computer algebra systems (CAS) by formalizing the problems, analyzing the result, and returning the answer to the user in readable format.

 For example, such a problem is comparing (a²+b²+c²) and (a·b+b·c+c·a) in